John 1:1 In the beginning was the Word, and the Word was with God, and the Word was God.

 * There are seven vowels in the Greek alphabet: Α, α; Ε, ε; Η, η; Ι, ι; Ο, ο; Υ, υ; Ω, ω.
 The importance of vowels/light in this language is evident in the overwhelming number of vowels in their names – my last name is a good example: Papadopoulos.
 The Greek masculine version – Παπαδóπουλος – contains an equal number of vowels and consonants.
 However, the feminine form of the name drops the last consonant and replaces it with a vowel – υ – so that it contains more vowels than consonants.
 This is common practice for feminine surnames.
 On average, feminine first names contain more vowels than consonants: my first name – Ελένη – is an example of this and happens to mean “light”.
 It is derived from the Greek word for Greeks: Éλληνες (Hellenes).

 ** I now think that the original alphabet was a purely Greek creation.
-The Phoenicians and Egyptians were the same people: proto-Jews (they, and their descendants, have ruled this world for thousands of years; for more on this, please read the second part of this article).
+The Phoenicians and Egyptians were the same people: proto-Jews (they, and their descendants, have ruled this world for thousands of years; for more on this, please read this article).
 The Egyptians/Phoenicians were learning many things from the Greeks back in the day: math, geometry, law, language, philosophy, religion.
 In fact, the Greeks taught them how to build walls in order to prevent flooding from the Nile.
 If they did not have the knowledge to build such structures, then there’s no way they built the pyramids.
-I believe they were created later on and the hieroglyphs were made to look as if that’s where the alphabet originated.
+(I don’t buy the alien theory, either.)
+As far-fetched as it may seem, I believe they were created later on.
 When you have secretly taken over the world and have stupendous amounts of (stolen) wealth, this level of deception is doable.

 P.S.
 The written word is way more powerful than the spoken word.
 This is because what is spoken evaporates but what is written is made real in the physical world.
 This explains why written contracts trump oral ones.
 A written contract can only be changed via the written word – any spoken changes will never override what is written.
 However, what is written is not set in stone because it may be rewritten ad infinitum.